Get

 orange, blue, and green plastic containers

 The internet provides pet owners with a plethora of information, always accessible right at their fingertips.
-The problem with this is that there is a lot of misinformation out there that’s not only factually incorrect but also potentially harmful.
+The problem is that misinformation is factually incorrect and potentially harmful.
 As a dog owner, you may have stumbled across scary articles on the internet telling you that plastics like BPA can cause cancer in dogs, but are there any studies that prove this?

 While there are no studies on BPA, cancer, and dogs, there’s no denying that BPA exposure could be harmful to your pet.
 Read on to learn more.